fenago/Grokking-Deep-Learning/Lab_15.md

 in the form of letters.
 How do you visualize a matrix using math?
 Pick a capital letter.
-I try to pick one that’s easy to remember, such as W for “weights.”
+I try to pick one that’s easy to remember, such as W for "weights."
 The little 0 means it’s probably one of several Ws.
 In this case, the network has two.
 Perhaps surprisingly, I could have picked any capital letter.
 The little 0 is an extra